Weston Middle School Parent-Teacher Organization Bylaws

 Section 4: The WMS PTO shall be non-commercial.
 This provision shall not preclude or prohibit the PTO from engaging in its own fundraising activities.

 Section 5: The announcement of activities and fundraising events in the PTO’s newsletter and/or website shall be limited to PTO activities and school and system-wide functions.
-The announcement of community based, child related activities and/or fundraising events is left to the discretion of the Communications Chair and the PTO President.
+The announcement of community-based, child-related activities and/or fundraising events is left to the discretion of the Communications Chair and the PTO President.

 Section 6: No substantial part of the activities of the PTO shall consist of carrying on propaganda [as that term is defined in Internal Revenue Code section 501(c)(3)] or otherwise attempting to influence legislation, and the PTO shall not participate in or intervene in any political campaign on behalf of any candidate for public office.